jdchristensen/shinestacker/README.md

 **The following note is only relevant if you download the application as compressed archive from the [release page](https://github.com/lucalista/shinestacker/releases).**

-The macOS system security protection prevent to run applications downloaded from the web that come from developers that don't hold an Apple Developer Certificate.
+macOS system security prevents running applications downloaded from the web that come from developers that don't hold an Apple Developer Certificate.

 In order to prevent this, follow the instructions below: